On this page

 return result

-Cause 3: Variable Defined Inside a Conditional That Didn't Run
+Cause 3: Variable Defined Inside a Conditional That Did Not Run

 Variables assigned inside if blocks only exist if that branch executed.
 Referencing them outside is NameError waiting to happen.